Skip to content

 When does postpartum hair loss occur?

-Hormones, main causes of postpartum hair loss?
+Are hormones the main cause of postpartum hair loss?

 The role of hormones during pregnancy